toriborish/Recipes/README.md

 To build with sphinx, `cd` to the `docs` folder and `make html` or `make latexpdf`.

-For a quick overview, go to the [introduction](docs/source/Recipes/Introduction/Introduction.rst), or look at it in all of its *Read the Docs* glory [here](https://carlos-recipes.readthedocs.io/en/latest/index.html).

-Also a built version is [here](https://carlogico.github.io/Recipes/index.html), built [using GitHub Actions](.github/workflows/main.yml) and hosted by GitHub Pages.
+For a quick overview, go to the [introduction](docs/source/Recipes/Introduction/Introduction.rst), or a built version is [here](https://carlogico.github.io/Recipes/index.html), built [using GitHub Actions](.github/workflows/main.yml) and hosted by GitHub Pages.